OLYMPIA – Think back to the last time you renewed your driver’s license. Do you remember the shoes on the person behind the counter?

-> Some of the ideas – such as legalizing marijuana and selling it to raise money – would be long shots in Olympia.
-One person suggested ending daylight saving time.
+Some of the ideas – like legalizing marijuana and selling it to raise money – would be a very long shot indeed in Olympia.
+One person suggested ending daylight savings time.

-> Plus, he said, the clothing benefit is part of the workers’ collective bargaining agreement.
+Plus, he said, the clothing benefit is part of the workers’ collective bargaining agreement.
 The agency has no plans to change it.

 Still, some budget hawks consider the governor’s openness to new ideas encouraging.

 “Usually these budgets are written behind closed doors, and outside the special interest lobbyists and stakeholders, you don’t have a lot of public participation in how the budget is written,” said Jason Mercier, with the conservative Washington Policy Center.
 “It may be pie in the sky, but any time you involve the public, it’s a good thing.”

 Many state workers who responded encouraged the governor to assign more workers to four-day weeks of 10-hour days, which is expected to save some heating and lighting costs at state buildings.

 Some workers said they’d be willing to go further:

 •require all state workers to take mandatory unpaid days off,

 •cutting all state workers’ pay by $1-$3 an hour, depending on how much they’re paid,

 •or eliminate all pay increases for state workers for the next four years.